cloudflare/cloudflare-docs/content/ruleset-engine/about/rulesets.md

 The rules in a managed ruleset have a default action and status.
 However, you can define **overrides** that change these defaults.

 There are several Cloudflare products that provide you with managed rulesets.
-Check each product’s documentation for details on the available managed rulesets.
+Check each product's documentation for details on the available managed rulesets.

 For more information on deploying managed rulesets and defining overrides, refer to [Work with managed rulesets](/ruleset-engine/managed-rulesets/).